paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### RightToLeftHanded

 For rotations, quaternions hold information on the direction in 3 dimensions and the rotation of the object.
 Think of an aeroplane flying straight in a particular direction.
 Given a point of reference, you can calculate the angle on the X, Y and Z planes.
 Now the aeroplane dips it's wing and spins upside-down.
 The calculations before are the same, but the rotation has changed.
-Just as the Euler angles define the direction of travel, the sign of the rotation defines which way the aeroplane is spinning.
+The sign of the rotation defines which way the aeroplane is spinning.

-Two of anything with opposite chirality cannot be superimposed on each other and yet can be otherwise identical.
+You cannot superimpose two of anything with opposite chirality and yet can be otherwise identical.
 The choice of which rotation direction is positive is arbitrary.
 The gyroscope used in phones has right-hand chirality, while Unity uses left-handed.

 ```c#
 Quaternion rotateTo = Device.Attitude.RightToLeftHanded(Trig.zAxis);